-*The Grand A's Model A car club of grand Rapids was contacted and invited to join in with the port City A's car club at the show.
+*The Grand A's Model A car club of grand Rapids was contacted and invited to join in with the port Side A's car club at the show.
 They said they would go on a road trip and stop in for a few hours.
 They said they prefer to drive their cars and have people see them.

 *Home Depot will be at the show on Saturday in the kids games area for a small building project. (birdhouse)?